FILAT: FILAT

-On September 21, 2005, the 613 Institute of AVIC debuted the 2nd generation FILAT pod that has already been in Chinese service during Beijing International Air Show.
-The 2nd generation FILAT utilizes a new Staring array and increased its air-to-air capability.
-However, the developer admitted that the Mean time between failures rate is still much lower than the 662 hours of Sniper Advanced Targeting Pod and the operation life is also much lower than the 10,000 hours of Sniper Advanced Targeting Pod, though the actual numbers were not given.
-At the 6th Zhuhai Airshow in 2006, the 3rd generation of FILAT was debuted and for security reasons, very little information was released except that newer microelectronics have been used to improve reliability and other performance parameters.
+On September 21, 2005, the 613 Institute of AVIC debuted the 2nd generation FILAT pod, that has already been in Chinese service, during the Beijing International Air Show.
+The 2nd generation FILAT utilizes a new staring array and increased its air-to-air capability.
+However, the developer admitted that both the mean time between failures rate and the operational lifespan is much lower than the 10,000 hours of the Sniper Advanced Targeting Pod, though the actual numbers were not given.
+At the 6th Zhuhai Airshow in 2006, the 3rd generation of FILAT was debuted.
+For security reasons, very little information was released except that newer microelectronics have been used to improve reliability and other performance parameters.

 K/PZS-01

 K/PZS-01 (K/PZS01) laser targeting pod is a simplified version of FILAT by only keeping the laser ranger/designator.
 Designed for light attack aircraft, K/PZS-01 is the standard equipment for Nanchang Q-5 in Chinese service.